- Home

 Emergency Medical Technician (EMT) Certificate

 Become an EMT in just one semester.
 In this 12-credit program, you'll learn through a mix of classroom and hands-on lab training.
 You'll also gain real-world experience during clinical rotations, working side-by-side with ambulance and emergency room professionals.
-By completing this program, you’ll be eligible to sit for the National Registry of Emergency Medical Technicians (NREMT) exam, apply to the state for certification to work as an EMT and to start your career.
+By completing this program, you’ll be eligible to sit for the National Registry of Emergency Medical Technicians (NREMT) exam, apply to the state for certification to work as an EMT, and to start your career.

 Clinical EMT Certificate